Tyler Higbee Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Season Stats

-- Higbee has racked up 344 receiving yards (34.4 per game) and three touchdowns, hauling in 38 passes on 51 targets.
+- Higbee has put up a 344-yard campaign so far (34.4 receiving yards per game) with three touchdowns, hauling in 38 balls on 51 targets.

-- With 14 targets in the red zone this season, Higbee has been on the receiving end of 18.2% of his team's 77 red zone pass attempts.
+- Higbee (14 red zone targets) has been the recipient of 18.2% of his team's 77 red zone pass attempts.

 - The Rams have run 60.2% passing plays and 39.8% rushing plays this season.
 They rank 10th in the NFL in scoring.